LiveLike/livelike-docs/docs/Platform/comment-boards/comment-mentions.md

 ---
 ## Overview

 The Comment Mentions feature allows your users to tag specific profiles inside their comments, creating more interactive and engaging conversations.
 Mentions make it easy to bring people into discussions, just like the familiar “@mention” experience on popular social platforms.
-Mentions are included when a comment is created and are also returned in the GET API responses.
+Mentions are included in responses to endpoints like [Create a Comment](ref:create-a-comment), and[List comments](ref:list-comments).

 ## How "Mention" works

 Client send structured mention data in the POST request when creating a chat message.
 This includes:

-* The profile being mentioned (`mentioned_profile_id` or `mentioned_profile_custom_id`)
+* The profile being mentioned, either `mentioned_profile_id` or `mentioned_profile_custom_id`
-* The `start_index` and `end_index` : refer to the character positions of the mention placeholder in the message text.
+* The `start_index` and `end_index` refer to the character positions of the mention placeholder in the message text.

 ```curl
 POST /api/v1/comments/